mpizenberg/dev-grants/README.md

 DReps votes could either be public directly, or follow a commit-reveal dual step revealing decisions only after the snapshot date.
 DReps can also re-delegate their own voting power to other DReps of their choosing.

+## Funding intentions

+The intention of the fund must be reflected in its structure.
+For example, if we want to incentivize new teams to build on Cardano, there could be a rule that at least 20% of distributed funds go to project that never got funding via major funding vehicles on Cardano.

 ## Reviewing pre-vote

 TBD